Haig Colliery: Closure

 By the time of the miners' national strike of 1984, Haig Colliery was the only deep mine remaining in operation in Cumbria.
 Shortly after miners elsewhere started walking out in protest at the NCB's planned pit closures in March 1984, the men at Haig heard that 80 per cent of them would be losing their jobs.
 They knew that the pit was increasingly uneconomic and appeared resigned to their fate.
 Despite this, NUM members at Haig voted to work through the strike, so that they could protect their redundancy terms.
 However, flying pickets came to Haig Pit from Northumberland and elsewhere.

-On closing in March 1986, 3,500 jobs were lost.
+On closing in March 1986, 180 jobs were lost.
 The shafts were capped and the surface was cleared, albeit with some buildings and the pit head gear surviving above one of the shafts.
-Closure of the mine represented the last deep coal mine in Cumbria; however, coal was still won in the area, but mostly via open-cast mining such as that at the Lakeland Colliery (north of Workington) whose output was railed to Workington Docks by railway transport.
+Closure of the mine represented the last deep coal mine in Cumbria; however, coal was still won in the area, but mostly via open-cast mining.

 Some of the surface buildings survived and along with the two steam powered engines, the surface site was preserved as the Haig Colliery Mining Museum.
 This had a major refurbishment in 2015 and closed in 2016.

 West Cumbria Mining

 In 2014, plans were announced to mine the coal under the sea near to Haig Colliery again.
 The surface part of the mine would be located on the former Marchon Chemical works and would utilize abandoned drift shafts from Sandwith Anhydrite mine to access coal reserves south-west of the Haig site underneath St Bees Head.
 Whilst there are some modest estimates about possible reserves, a note in the Haig Colliery Mining Museum stated that there is the possibility of the mine supplying 1,000,000 tonnes per year for the next 800 years.
 The proposed name for the new venture is Woodhouse Colliery.

 In March 2018, further plans were unveiled which involved most of the product being exported by freight trains.
 This would involve the use of a conveyor to a railhead on the Cumbrian Coast Line then being railed to either Redcar (for export) or Scunthorpe and Port Talbot Steelworks for domestic steel production.
-Mining is expected to begin in 2020 with full production in 2023.
+Mining was expected to begin in 2020 with full production in 2023.